RippeR37/libbase/docs/getting_started/using.rst

 Using in your project
 =====================

-There are many ways for adding ``libbase`` to your project.
-It is up to you to decide which one you prefer.
+There are many ways to add ``libbase`` to your project.
+It is up to you to decide which one suits your needs the best.
 Below you will find a recommended (and probably the easiest) way to do so.

 Recommended way (CMake + vcpkg)
 -------------------------------

-This will be a step-by-step guide to create a new project that uses ``libbase`` library using Git, CMake and vcpkg.
+This is a step-by-step guide to create a new project that uses ``libbase`` library using Git, CMake and ``vcpkg``.
 If you wish to add ``libbase`` to your existing project, please skip :ref:`here <skip_existing_project>`.

 #.
 Create a new Git repository and add initial files.